front-matter/bloggable/README.md

 # bloggable

-A next.js application that powers the Front Matter blog, with a Ghost.org-powered backend editor, and a Typesense index.
+A Next.js application that powers the Front Matter blog, with a Ghost.org-powered backend editor, and a Typesense full-text index.